Who can apply for DAP funding?

 - the soundness of the project's objectives and design;

-- the practicability of the proposed implementation arrangements, and;
+- the practicability of the proposed implementation arrangements,

 - whether the project conforms to the objectives of the Direct Aid Program.